The Best Balanced Funds for Retirement

-Preparing to retire will have you considering some of the best balanced funds for retirement, but you must know the right ones for you.

-There are a lot of misunderstandings around investing for retirement.
-Many think that the automatic strategy for an investment is to find as much growth as possible, but that is not always the case.
-Sometimes it may be more important for an investor to focus on capital preservation and making sure their spending power keeps pace with inflation.
+Most traditional financial planners advocate de-risking your portfolio as you approach your retirement.
+It’s a reasonable rule of thumb, but some investors may prefer to remain aggressively invested (especially those with pensions) to grow inheritable or legacy wealth.
+Other times it may be more important for an investor to focus on capital preservation and making sure their spending power keeps pace with inflation.
 The best balanced funds for retirement can serve a variety of these needs and have their place in many portfolios.

 The intention around your investments is a very important part of why you invest.
 When talking about investing for retirement, you hear a lot about your retirement horizon or your investing horizon.
 This simply means how much time you have to invest before you start taking money out of your investments to spend in retirement.

-Note: *This post has been updated from a previously published version.